Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 - takes up an **absolute** amount of the screen regardless of screen size
 - remains static until reaching a certain breakpoint
-- uses static css sizing units
+- uses static css sizing units, such as px

 [show example of buttons that are reponsive]

 Scalability and responsiveness are not mutually exclusive.
-A webpage can contain components that are both scalable and responsive.
+A webpage can contain both scalable and responsive components.
 As a matter of fact, a single component can be both responsive and scalable.

 [insert gif of card which changes size at breakpoints that shows both]